Szafranee/JungleCafe/README.md

 ## Project Description

-Jungle Cafe is a unique cafe experience where customers can enjoy their favorite beverages and meals while being surrounded by exotic animals.
+Jungle Cafe\* is a unique cafe experience where customers can enjoy their favorite beverages and meals while being surrounded by exotic animals.
 This web application provides an online platform for customers to view the menu, book tables, and stay updated on upcoming events.

+<sub>\* Jungle Cafe is a conceptual establishment created for educational purposes.</sub>

 ### Key Features